abhi1010/hugo-abhi1010/content/post/nginx-upload-limits-on-beanstalk-docker.markdown

 tags = ["nginx", "beanstalk", "docker"] date = "2015-09-04T00:14:35+08:00"
-title = "Nginx Upload limits on Beanstalk Docker"
+title = "Nginx Upload limits on Beanstalk Docker" description = "How to modify nginx settings on aws beanstalk docker" keywords = ["aws", "beanstalk", "docker", "nginx"]
 +++

 If I am not wrong, `nginx` only allows you to upload up till max 2Mb of data by default.
 If you are doing a `docker` deployment on `beanstalk` you may to remember to change that not once but twice!